wmelvin/fewtilities/README.md

                         recursive (sub-directories are not searched).
   -m, --move-now        Move the files now instead of prompting whether to
                         move each file.
+  --by-mo               Move files to monthly sub-directories based on the
+                        year and month.
   --what-if             Print the list of files that would be moved.
 ```